EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 # Introduction & Use Case:
-In this blog post, we will explore how to leverage [Azure Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) to solve for a common, budget-constrained, critical security use case while also reducing overhead for your SOC analysts.
+In this blog post, we will explore how to leverage [Azure Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) to solve for a common, budget-constrained, mission-critical security use case while also reducing overhead for your SOC analysts.
 You’ve been charged automating the following scenario:

 When a user commits three or more failed login attempts within two minutes, we need to: